ARCHER2-HPC/archer2-docs/docs/user-guide/io.md

     auser@ln03:~> lfs setstripe -S 4m -c -1 resdir/

-### Environement variables
+### Environment variables

-These environment variables typically only have an impact for the case when you using Single Shared Files with collective communications.
+The following environment variables typically only have an impact for the case when you using Single Shared Files with collective communications.
 As mentioned above, it is very important to use collective calls when doing parallel I/O to a single shared file.

 However, with the default settings, parallel I/O on multiple nodes can currently give poor performance.
-We recommend always setting the following environment variables in your SLURM batch script when you are using the SSF I/O pattern:
+We recommend always setting these environment variables in your SLURM batch script when you are using the SSF I/O pattern:

   export FI_OFI_RXM_SAR_LIMIT=64K